hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 not served from Plone’s js registry.
 In case if the site is loaded without the Diazo theme, the modernizer.js will be provided by Plone.

-Mobile.css is not modified, and we are using Plone’s default files because they need to have the media attribute set, and in less there is no way to do the same thing as the media attribute does.

 Best practices (Do's and Don'ts)
 ================================